Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_15.md

 So one thing we want to hide and show is the form for creating a new party.
 If a user is not logged in, they can't create a party, so why displaying the form for them?
 If the user is not logged in, we want to display a message saying they need to log in to create a new party.

-In `parties-list.html` add a ng-show directive to the form like that:
+In `parties-list.html` add a `ng-show` directive to the form like that:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="15.1"}}

-Note that `$root.currentUser` is the $rootScope variable that we use that is bound to the current logged-in user.

-If it is undefined, this means that there is no logged-in user.
-So only if '$root.currentUser' exists will the form will be shown.
+Now, we need to add the ability to detect if there is a user logged in at the moment, so let's add a helper for that:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.2"}}

 Then right after the form, add this HTML:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.2"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.3"}}

-That is exactly the opposite - if `$root.currentUser` exists or we're in the processing of logging in, hide that div.
-Note that this statement is equivalent to `ng-show="!$root.currentUser && !$root.loggingIn"`.
+That is exactly the opposite - if `isLoggedIn` is true or we're in the processing of logging in, hide that div.

 Now add the same to the RSVP buttons:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.3"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.4"}}

 Add let's add this the the end of the RSVP buttons:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.4"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.5"}}

 Next thing we want to hide is the 'delete party' option, in case the logged-in user is not the party's owner.

 Lets add ng-show to the delete button like that:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.5"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.6"}}

 In here you can see that `ng-show` can get a statement, in our case - the user exists (logged in) and is also the party's owner.

+But we just missing the helper we used:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.7"}}

 # ng-if